cisco/lal-build-manager/README.md

 #### lal verify
 Verifies that the dependency tree is flat.
 Verifies that `manifest.json` is valid json.
-Pre-commit hook?

 #### lal deploy
 Should be implemented so that any `deploy` scripts in the manifest file gets run.